 Once you have accessed OVID through the above methods, you will see an initial selection window.
 To find out more about a specific resource, click on the Information icon at the right hand side of the page (see example below):

 Once you have decided on which database to search within OVID, then all you need to do is to tick the box next to the database you would like to search and then select ‘OK’.

 Want to know more?

 Each database in OVID has different subject headings and thesauri, however there are tips and tricks that you can learn that are common to searching all the databases on OVID.
-So why not check out the Advanced Searching Techniques or watch this short video showing you how to search?
-And keep your eyes peeled for future blogs on the individual Ovid databases.
+So why not check out the Advanced Searching Techniques or watch some of the help videos we have on our YouTube Channel.